 2 Complete Your Online Application

 To apply to the program you need to submit a complete an online application which includes:

 - A copy of DD214, if you are a veteran or spouse of a veteran.

 As a veteran, you may receive special consideration for admission once requirements have been met.
-Spouses of veterans must provide a copy of your marriage certificate.
+Spouses of veterans must also provide a copy of your marriage certificate.
 Documentation must be scanned and saved as a PDF file.
 The PDF file must be uploaded to your online application.

 3 Submit Your Online Application